TypeScript Arrays

 Definition of an Array

-An array is a container that allows storing multiple pieces of data sequentially.
-Just like items on a shopping list or a series of emails, an array provides a way to organize and access data in a structured manner.
-It is the preferred choice for storing data in a flat, sequential format.
+An array functions as a container that lets you store pieces of data in a sequential manner much like organizing items on a shopping list or managing a chain of emails.
+It serves as a method to structure and retrieve data in an organized way.
+Arrays are commonly used for storing data in a sequential layout.

 Why Arrays Are Used in Programming